nickdaria/CANalysis/README.md

+<img src="Resources/icon.png" width="10%">

 # CANalysis
-<img src="Resources/icon.png" width="10%">

-Easy-to-use C# library and accompanying CLI utility for parsing, filtering, analysis, and exporting of CAN data
+Easy-to-use C# library for parsing, filtering, analysis, and export of CAN data.

-## Models
-- `CANFrame`
-- `CANLog`
-- `UDSTransmission`
+> [!NOTE]
+> CANalysis is still undergoing early development.
+It is subject to change for upcoming features like DBC functionality.

 ## Parsing
-- File-based log loading from File stream
-- Programatic frame intake from program
+CAN data can be fed into the library programatically, or via parsers for popular formats:
+- SavvyCAN GVRET CSV

+*more formats coming soon*

 ## Filtering
-Lambda filters easily slim down to the desired data set for analysis
+Lambda filters can be used to easily slim down to the desired data set for analysis
 ```C#
 // Filtering by ID and data length
 var filteredFrames = new CANFrameFilter()